Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: VEP Model for Massive Neutrinos

-Figs. \ref{fig_vac:mais} and \ref{fig_vac:menos} show expression (\ref{Pee_vacuum}) for $+VEP$ and $-VEP$ respectively.
-The values used for $\sin^2 2\theta$ and $\Delta m^2$ are those found in the literature~\cite{PDG} for the standard mixing, and $L$ is constant and refers to the KamLAND~\cite{KL} experiment average source-detector distance.
-On both figures, one can observe the new effect where the oscillations are restored for energies above $E_\star$.
-The presented values of $|\phi\ \Delta \gamma|$ are chosen so that any predicted new effect will not be visible within the reactors' spectra energy range (approximately $E\le 9MeV$).
-This give us a visual ``first limit" for VEP as $|\phi\Delta\gamma|\le 10^{-20}$, if the present data reject the hypothesis.
+Figs. \ref{fig_vac:mais} and \ref{fig_vac:menos} show expression (\ref{Pee_vacuum}) for $+VEP$ and $-VEP$, respectively.
+The values used for $\sin^2 2\theta$ and $\Delta m^2$ are those found in the literature~\citep{PDG} for the standard Large Mixing Angle (LMA) solution to the solar neutrino problem\cite{PDG} and KamLAND experiment\cite{KL}, and $L$ is constant and refers to the KamLAND~\citep{KL} experiment average source-detector distance.
+In both figures, one can observe the new effect where the oscillations are restored for energies above $E_\star$.
+The presented values of $|\phi\ \Delta \gamma|$ are chosen so that any predicted new effect will not be visible within the reactor energy range (approximately $E\le 9MeV$).
+This gives us a visual ``first limit" for VEP as $|\phi\Delta\gamma|\le 10^{-20}$, if the present data reject the hypothesis.

-Solutions that describe solar neutrinos must consider the Sun's matter profile, given by the Solar Standard Model (SSM)~\cite{BS05}\footnote{From some variations of the model, BS05OP is the one considered here.}.
-The MSW effect predicts not only conversion between flavor states but also, under certain conditions, conversion of mass states referred to as {\it non-adiabatic effects}~\cite{smirnov,ppal}.
+Solutions that describe solar neutrinos must consider the Sun's matter profile, given by the Solar Standard Model (SSM)~\citep{BS05}.
+The MSW effect predicts not only conversion between flavor states but also, under certain conditions, conversion of mass states referred to as {\it non-adiabatic effects}~\citep{smirnov,ppal}.
 To better understand these effects, one has to transform $\widetilde{H}^{(f)}$ back to the mass basis, where it should be diagonal.
 The introduction of the weak potential $V_W$ assures that this transformation is different from $U$.
-It's then necessary to define the {\it effective mass basis} so that $\widetilde{\Psi}^{(m)}=\widetilde{U}^\dagger\Psi^{(s)}$ and $ \widetilde{H}^{(m)}=\widetilde{U}^\dagger\widetilde{H}^{(f)} \widetilde{U}$ where $\widetilde{H}^{(m)}$ has a diagonal form.
+It is then necessary to define the {\it effective mass basis} so that $\widetilde{\Psi}^{(m)}=\widetilde{U}^\dagger\Psi^{(s)}$ and $ \widetilde{H}^{(m)}=\widetilde{U}^\dagger\widetilde{H}^{(f)} \widetilde{U}$ where $\widetilde{H}^{(m)}$ has a diagonal form.
 The transformation $\widetilde{U}$ is defined as (\ref{eq:U}) with $\theta\rightarrow\widetilde{\theta}$.
-Requiring $\widetilde{H}^{(m)}$ to be diagonal, one arrives at the {\it effective mixing in matter}, given by
+Requiring $\widetilde{H}^{(m)}$ to be diagonal, one arrives at the effective mixing in matter, given by

-\eq{ \cos2\widetilde{\theta}(x) = \frac{\Delta_{G}\cos2\theta-A(x)}{\sqrt{\left[\Delta_{G}\cos 2\theta-A(x)\right]^2+\Delta_{G}\sin^2\theta}}\ , }
+\eq{ \cos2\widetilde{\theta}(x) = \frac{\Delta_{G}\cos2\theta-A(x)}{\sqrt{\left[\Delta_{G}\cos 2\theta-A(x)\right]^2+\left(\Delta_{G}\sin2\theta\right)^2}}\ , }